GMH-Code/JS7z/README.md

 You can use `js7z.NODEFS`, `js7z.WORKERFS` and `js7z.PROXYFS` as the first parameter of `js7z.FS.mount()` to mount more file system types, providing you are using a build with those features enabled.

+Note that it is possible to work on files over 2GiB in size -- this limit only affects the processing part of 7-Zip, which is mostly used by internal compression/decompression dictionaries.
+It does not affect in-memory filesystem objects, which are allocated outside of the WebAssembly 'heap'.

 Bypassing the File System
 -------------------------

-Like in Unix/Linux systems, you *can* manually pipe data to and from `stdin` and `stdout`, thereby bypassing the file system and Emscripten's 2GB in-memory storage limit.
-This does not work in all situations because compressing some file formats requires random access to files (e.g. to update tables of contents), so doing this is not usually recommended or necessary.
+Like in Unix/Linux systems, you *can* manually pipe data to and from `stdin` and `stdout`, so you can avoid loading certain filetypes all at once.
+This does not work in every situation, and is not usually recommended, because compressing/decompressing many file formats requires random access to files (e.g. to query or update tables of contents).

-With `NODEFS` backend mounts, the storage limit should not be a problem.
+With `NODEFS` backend mounts, files can be randomly accessed directly on storage.

 Multi-Threaded vs. Single-Threaded Builds
 -----------------------------------------